 Due to this style being the music of the country people, they were not considered professional until the 1930s and the slight variances in styles stayed in their respective regions.
 Before the 1930s a Mariachi was asked to play a presidential inauguration in Mexico City and after that, the Mariachi was considered significantly more professional.

-The Mariachi Vargas became one of the most and trailblazing Mariachi.
+The Mariachi Vargas became one of the most famous and trailblazing Mariachi.
 Thanks to Silvestre Vargas (the successor of his father) beginning in 1928.
 He began a type of standardization of Mariachi.
 He made sure all the performers could read sheet music and composed many sones.

 Due to this standardization and increased professionalism, Mariachi Vargas began performing for radio and film with added instruments and a set of general guidelines to follow.
 Mariachi Vargas helped bring Mariachi to the spotlight.